Bale hay at 15 to 20 percent moisture (wet basis).

 The way you store hay after baling can have a big effect on hay quantity and quality losses, so it’s worth investing additional resources – money, labor and equipment – in hay storage.

 This preserves the value of the hay and ensures a good return on your initial investment to bale the hay.
-Baling uses a large amount of resources, including land, labor, seed, fuel, fertilizer and equipment.
+Baling uses a large number of resources, including land, labor, seed, fuel, fertilizer and equipment.

-On this webpage, you’ll find hay storage research findings and best practices for preserving the value of your baled hay.
+Here are some best practices for preserving the value of your baled hay.

 Factors affecting losses